 - While your account custodian is required to calculate or offer to calculate your RMD for you, they are not actually required to calculate it correctly.

 - While the account balance on which the RMD is calculated is that on December 31st of the prior year, there are a couple of reasons why that balance might have to be adjusted.
-For example, if a Roth IRA conversion was done prior to December 31st, but the conversion is then recharacterized — undone — the following year.
+For example, if a Roth IRA conversion was done prior to December 31st, but the conversion is then recharacterized — undone — the following year (NOTE: The Tax Cuts and Jobs Act of 2017 removed the ability to recharacterize a Roth conversion that is made after January 1, 2018 unless the recharacterization is made to remove excess contributions in that year).
 Also, if a rollover is started before December 31st, but the funds do not get deposited in the target account until after that date (e.g. a 60-day rollover), those rolled-over funds must still be included in the RMD calculation for that year.

 - The balance held in a Qualified Longevity Annuity Contract (QLAC) is not subject to an RMD, but there are restrictions on how much can be transferred to the QLAC when it is established (the lesser of $125,000 or 25% of your applicable retirement account balance), and the contract provisions of the QLAC itself (income payment cannot start until age 85).